openspending/community.openspending.org/resources/gift/chapter7-1.md

 ### Issues with the Data

 Much of the data is in printed format and should be digitised in order to conduct the project.

+## Project Resources

+Estimated project cost: 400,000 USD (including an elaborate survey to measure corruption)

 <p style="text-align: right">Thanks to Vivek Srinivasan</p>